Skip to Content

 Mount Dora is always having a weekend festival.
 (Here’s our guide to Mount Dora and its special events.)
 But the city’s Christmas lights festival lasts for a month and includes a wide variety of events.

-Light Up Mount Dora kicks it off from 3:30 p.m. to 9 p.m.
+Light Up Mount Dora kicks it off from 4:30 p.m. to 8:30 p.m.
 Saturday, Nov.
-26, at the downtown lakefront in Evans Park.
-Santa will arrive by boat and after dark, there will a fireworks display near the lighthouse.
+30, 2024, at the downtown lakefront in Evans Park.
+The event starts at downtown Donnelly Park with dancers and traditional Christmas carols

 Best Christmas light in Florida: Mount Dora.